StructureTool2D © Read Me

 The current SDM implementation is intended for continuous beams and rectangular frames, with a maximum of one degree of sidesway and inextensible members.

-- Use Run Slope Deflection Method to execute the SDM workflow.
+- Use Run Method to execute the SDM workflow.

 - Open Method Output opens the detailed SDM output package.

-- The analysis and summary report buttons become available when the corresponding files are produced.
+- The Analysis Report and Summary Report buttons become available when the corresponding DOCX files are produced.

 Tab D-E: Unit Load/Force Method